poppyschmo/znc-signal/README.md

 fundamental ZNC and/or SWIG behavior.
 Possibly do the same for IRC/RFC related stuff.
 Add simple, reproducible examples.

+1. Add end-to-end tests, with CI, if possible.

 1. Investigate the signal-cli "startup delay" issue.
 Description: the process lies dormant for up to 30 minutes before connecting to the message bus;
    it's also delayed in recognizing the first message, incoming or outgoing.